 3. A tendency to behave irresponsibly and ignore task deadlines besides breaking their promises

-4. Disengaged employees do not take initiative and just wait to be told what to do next
+4. Uninvolved employees do not take the initiative and wait to be told what to do next

 5. Most importantly, such employees are not curious about learning new things or asking questions about things they don’t understand